 How Teletherapy Compares to Office Sessions: Factors to Consider

-As I have increased my delivery of counseling services via teletherapy, I have noticed how clients are responding to and expressing appreciation for its many distinctive features.
+I have noticed how clients are responding to and expressing appreciation for teletherapy and its many distinctive features.
 If you are unfamiliar with or feeling uncertain about teletherapy, you might consider these factors…

 Still “Face-to-Face”: Teletherapy sessions can provide the same quality of counseling experience as in-person / office sessions.
 Since teletherapy creates a “face to face” encounter, albeit in virtual-audio/video mode, you can still experience all the elements of building an effective therapeutic alliance with your counselor.
 You may feel even more comfortable doing this from the familiar surroundings of your home or office, without the stresses and strains of traveling to and from another location.